qiuyangnie/orders-management/README.md

   * The VC tool used is Git.
 The project setup is inspired by conventions of open-sourced project setting:
     * The `main` branch is the deployed version, which is set to be protected.
 Anyone (including administrator) cannot push the commit directly into master branch.
     * TODO: The CI tool ensures the every commit pushed is tested automatically.
 And only all checks have passed can be ready to merge into `main` branch.
-* Object-Oriented Paradigm (OOP) and Design Pattern:
-  * The structure of this project is based on strict MVC architecture.